Download Festival - Home

 • Our recycling reward scheme, offering customers prizes for recycling in the campsites.

-• The three-bin system we implement site-wide, allowing separation of recyclable, non-recyclable, and compostable waste.
+• The bin system we implement site-wide, allowing separation of recyclable, non-recyclable, and compostable waste.

 • Our deposit return scheme on cups and water bottles, incentivising recycling in the arena.